Updated on July 14, 2023

 - Very resistant to water and humidity

-- High cost
+- Higher cost

-- Difficult to install
+- More difficult to install

 When installing ceramic flooring in a room, the size of the tile plays an important role in practicality and overall look.
 Small tiles are a good choice for a bathroom as the multiple joints create a non-slip surface.
 However, larger tiles will make the room seem bigger.

 A tile’s hardness rating will determine its suitability for any given area.
 Some tiles, for example, are made for indoor or outdoor use, while others can be used for both.
 In the bathroom, you’ll need a slip-resistant and moisture-proof tile, while entryway tiles should also have a good resistance to abrasion.
 If your home has a ramp, then a slip-resistant tile is important for safe use as well.

 The hardness of a tile depends on the process used to fire it.
 As a rule of thumb, harder tiles were fired for longer.
 Tiles come in either single- or double-fired varieties: